koseiohara/mim35ko/README.md

 # MIM version0.35ko

 This version is based on MIM v0.35 provided by Yuki Kanno (https://github.com/mim-proj/mim/tags  ) and modified by Kosei Ohara.
-Itis easier to read namelist in this version than the original one.
+It is easier to read namelist in this version than the original one.

 ## Features
 - Namelist is read from files